Browse documentation

 .toMatch() accepts either a string substring or a RegExp object.
 Regex matches ignore the regex's current lastIndex, matching Jest/Vitest-style assertion ergonomics.

-Benchmark (Goccia.Builtins.Benchmark.pas)#
+Benchmark (Goccia.Builtins.Benchmark.pas)

 Benchmark structure:

-suite("group name", () => {
+group("group name", () => {

 bench("benchmark name", () => {